TimRiemer/adventofcode2022/README.md

-# adventofcode2022
+# adventofcode 2022

-Advent of Code 2022 puzzles
+Advent of Code 2022 puzzles in Java 19